Down to Earth (2001 film): Reception

-On Rotten Tomatoes, the film has a score of 20% based on reviews from 96 critics, with the consensus: "A toned down Chris Rock fails to bring a limp script to life as the movie moves from one gag to the next."
-At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 34 based on 28 reviews, indicating "generally unfavorable reviews".
+Critical response

+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Box office

-The film grossed $64.2 million in the United States, plus $7 million outside the US, for a combined gross of $71.2 million.
+Down to Earth grossed $64.2 million in the United States and Canada, and $7 million in other territories, for a worldwide gross of $71.2 million.

+The film made $17.3 million its opening weekend, finishing in second.
+It then made $11.2 million the following weekend, remaining in second place.

 Soundtrack

 A soundtrack containing hip hop and R&B music was released on 20 February 2001 by Sony Music Entertainment.
 It peaked at 71 on the Billboard 200 and 64 on the Top R&B/Hip-Hop Albums.